 Incaberries' unique flavour seems to be attracting as much attention as their purported health benefits.
 Said to taste initially sweet, with a slightly tart aftertaste, they are being used in a wide variety of dishes and have apparently even captured the imagination of internationally renowned chefs.
 According to GB-Commtrade founder Gerard Brunton, "Michelin-starred chef Raymond Blanc is a fan and they are the latest, must-have addition to breakfast buffets at leading European hotels".

 Relatively new on the market, new uses for incaberries in cooking are continually being discovered.
-They have been used in everything from sticky date pudding to roast duck and according to Brunton, his company has "received exciting feedback from initial tastings by Australia's leading chefs, food writers and dieticians".
+They have been used in everything from sticky date pudding to roast duck and according to Brunton, his company has "received exciting feedback from initial tastings by Australia's leading chefs, food writers and dietitians".

 Are Incaberries the New Superfood?

-That depends on how you define "superfood."
+That depends on how you define "superfood".
 There really is no firm definition of the word, but in order to qualify as a superfood, a food should at least be organically grown, preservative free, high in fibre, high in nutritional value and rich in antioxidants.
-If that is what makes a food a "superfood," then it looks like incaberries may be worthy of being added to the list.
+If that is what makes a food a "superfood", then it looks like incaberries may be worthy of being added to the list.
 And if incaberries are as delicious as they are reported to be, they've got to be worth a try.Originally published on Aug 16, 2011